abusaidm/html-snippets/README.md

 - Snippets
 - [partially implemented] Quick Info
 - description mentions if tag deprecated

+### Update 5
+- Disabling this extension as its functionality has been absorbed by VS Code main html extension.

 ### Update 4
 - Removed all languages, only HTML Remains.